-Willis murder trial coming to close
+Willis murder trial coming to close; prosecution rests

 MUSKEGON, Mich. - The murder trial of Jeffrey Willis is coming to a close.

 The final witness for the prosecution, Lt.
-Michael Kasher of the Norton Shores Police Department, is expected to resume testifying Wednesday morning at about 10:00 a.m.
-The trial starting a little later than usual because a juror fell ill Tuesday afternoon.
+Michael Kasher of the Norton Shores Police Department, resumed testifying Wednesday morning.
+The trial started a little later than usual because a juror fell ill Tuesday afternoon.
 Court was adjourned early Tuesday as well, at about 4:00 p.m.

-After Prosecutor DJ Hilson rests his case, Willis' defense attorney Fred Johnson could call his own witnesses, but there is no indication how many, of if there will be any witnesses.
-Willis himself did testify at the Rebekah Bletsch murder trial last year in his defense, but he was still convicted of that crime.
+Kasher continued to describe the scene of the gas station where Jessica Heeringa worked, finding nothing missing in terms of merchandise or cash.
+That helped investigators rule out robbery.

+During cross-examination, Willis submitted questions to his attorney, Fred Johnson, to ask.
+Johnson recommended not asking the questions and during a break when the jury was not in court, Judge William Marietti told Willis that if the line of questioning backfires, he does not have a claim to misrepresentation.
+After the short break, Johnson asked the questions, primarily about files found on Willis' computer.

 Willis is on trial for the kidnapping and murder of Jessica Heeringa in the spring of 2013.
 Heeringa was last seen working at a Norton Shores gas station late at night.
 Her body has not been found.
 Willis has already been convicted of killing Rebekah Bletsch in 2014 and is serving a life sentence for that crime.